-Find your PLaCE persona to access teaching development offerings and resources relevant for you.
+TWO ways to access teaching development offerings and resources relevant for you.

 The Learning and Teaching Staff Development Team is offering, and supporting Faculties to offer, professional learning programs and resources for teaching, with lots more under development.
 Soon to be released are:

 - A module for Unit Convenors